Bama-Scripts/bama-achievements/README.md

   - Discord: https://discord.gg/cKtyJFsQNS

 # OTHER STUFF
 If you have any questions please do not hesitate to ask.

+I will take all recommendations for the script into consideration and if you already have it done and would like to contribute to the script, then please create a PR and I will look at it and approve it.
+As well as, there will be a Snippets channel in the discor